cloudant/sync-android/doc/encryption.md

 Databases are automatically encrypted with [SQLCipher][SQLCipher].
 SQLCipher requires including its [BSD-style license][BSD-style license] and copyright in your application and documentation.
-Therefore, if you use datastore encryption in your application, please follow the instructions mentioned [here](https://www.zetetic.net/sqlcipher/open-source/).
+Therefore, if you use document store encryption in your application, please follow the instructions mentioned [here](https://www.zetetic.net/sqlcipher/open-source/).

 [SQLCipher]: https://www.zetetic.net/sqlcipher/